Determining Asset ValueShow Table of Contents

 For some items, it may instead make sense to use an online appraiser, as this can be faster and cheaper (or even free).
 On the other hand, the appraisal will likely not be as robust, since the appraiser doesn't have access to the actual item, and you may have to pay a fee for each individual item at a time.
 You can get online appraisals at:

-Discount $$: EstateExec users can access discounts on appraisal services from members of the American Society of Appraisers (and soon the Appraisers Association of America); see Task: Record First Asset.
+Discount $$: EstateExec users can access discounts on appraisal services from members of the American Society of Appraisers and the Appraisers Association of America; see Task: Determine Asset Values.

 Ultimately, the real value of an asset is what someone is willing to pay for it.
 This truth can be a bit of an issue if you are trying to sell an estate asset and you cannot get anyone to pay close to the estimated value.
 If the asset is worth relatively little, it doesn't matter much.
 But if you are selling something worth a substantial amount, you run the risk of being sued by a disgruntled heir, or being fined by the tax authorities if it results too much of a tax "loss" for them.
 In such cases you need to be careful to document your efforts and be ready to prove that the estimated value was inapplicable in your case.